phipag/dotfiles/zsh/README.md

 > The convention for autoloaded functions used in completion is that they start with an underscore; as already mentioned, the fpath/FPATH parameter must contain the directory in which they are stored.
 If zsh was properly installed on your system, then fpath/FPATH automatically contains the required directories for the standard functions.

 If you want to add your own custom autocompletions to this Oh My ZSH setup you can simply place the autocompletions as autoloaded function to the `custom/plugins/<command>/<_command>` path.
-Oh My ZSH will automatically add plugin folders to the `$fpath` variable.
+Oh My ZSH will automatically add all `plugins/*` folders to the `$fpath` variable.